Covid 19 coronavirus: NZME asks staff to take 12-week pay cut; 200 jobs gone

 The request from NZME matches similar measures taken by MediaWorks, which asked its staff in early April to take a 15 per cent pay cut or face widespread redundancies.

-The most significant blow to New Zealand media so far has been in the magazine industry, which saw Bauer pull the plug on the local market earlier this month.
+The most significant blow to New Zealand media so far has been in the magazine industry, where Bauer pulled the plug on the local market earlier this month.

-Prime Minister Jacinda Ardern has expressed concern about the state of New Zealand media and confirmed at the weekend that discussions were unde rway at cabinet level for added assistance for New Zealand media companies that seen a big drop in advertising revenue.
+Prime Minister Jacinda Ardern has expressed concern about the state of New Zealand media and confirmed in the weekend that discussions were under way at Cabinet level for added assistance for New Zealand media companies that have seen a big drop in advertising revenue.

 She did not go into details but said the pandemic had shown the importance of a media industry that provided trusted news and information.